Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Denver games went over 42 points scored, its current matchup's over/under, nine times (out of 16) last year.
+- Denver games finished over 42 points scored, its current matchup's point total, nine times (out of 16) last year.

-- New York's games went over 42 total points scored in 11 of 16 matchups last year.
+- A total of 11 New York games last season (out of 16) had more than 42 total points scored.

-- Opponents of these two teams averaged a combined 56.5 points per game last season, 14.5 more than the point total for this matchup.
+- Opponents of these two teams averaged a combined 56.5 points per game last season, 14.5 more than the point total for this game.

-- The average total the Broncos had set in games last year was 3.5 more points than this outing's point total.
+- The Broncos' average point total in matchups last year was 45.5, 3.5 points higher than the over/under in this game.

-- The average point total for the Jets in 2020 was 2.9 points higher than this game's over/under.
+- The average total in Jets games in 2020 was 2.9 more points than the point total of 42 for this outing.

 Broncos stats and trends

-- Denver was 4-0 against the spread and 3-1 overall last season when the team recorded more than 28.6 points.
+- When Denver put up over 28.6 points last season, it was 4-0 against the spread and 3-1 overall.

-- The Broncos averaged 335.6 yards per game last year, 52 fewer yards than the 387.6 the Jets allowed per outing.
+- The Broncos racked up 335.6 yards per game last season, 52 fewer yards than the 387.6 the Jets allowed per contest.

-- In games that Denver churned out more than 387.6 yards last year, the team was 2-3 against the spread and 1-4 overall.
+- Denver was 2-3 against the spread and 1-4 overall when the team piled up more than 387.6 yards last year.

-- The Broncos turned the ball over 32 times last season, 13 more turnovers than the Jets forced (19).

 - Click over to SISportsbook and get the latest odds on this matchup.